 All organisms feed.
 The term -trophy in biology refers to food or nutrition.
 Plants are phototrophic, using light to support photosynthesis to make sugars from which they make all else they need.
 Most other organisms are heterotrophic, using sources of organic matter (such as sugars, proteins, fats), often obtaining these by eating.
 However, some organisms combine, or mix, nutritional routes such as photosynthesising and eating; these organisms are mixotrophs.

-Far more important, however, are the mixotrophic planktonic (drifting) single-celled organisms that dominate life in the sea.
+A well-known example is the Venus fly trap plant.
+Far more important, however, are the mixotrophic single-celled organisms (plankton) that dominate life in our oceans.

 What are plankton?

 We often think of the sea as being dominated by fish and whales.
 But microscopic, single-celled plankton are, in fact, the main drivers of life in Earth’s oceans.
 The word plankton is derived from a Greek word – πλαγκτός (planktos).
 Plankton are organisms that inhabit all water bodies – from lakes and ponds to oceans.
 In size, plankton range from microscopic, bacteria-sized single-celled organisms to multi-celled animals such as krills, jellyfish, crab larvae and juvenile fish.
 Even some single-celled plankton can swim from the surface to deeper waters, perhaps 10 metres up and down each day – not bad for an organism so small that you cannot see it without a microscope!